Satisfactory Academic Progress (SAP) Policy

 Students denied their appeal must meet these requirements at their own expense and complete a new Appeal Application should they wish to be reconsidered for financial aid.
 Eligibility cannot be re-established simply by being out of school for a set period of time or by paying for a certain number of courses with one's own funds.

-For additional information or questions about the UDC Financial Aid Satisfactory Academic Progress Policy please visit the Office of Financial Aid, 4200 Connecticut Avenue, NW, Building 39, Room 101, Washington, DC 20008.
+For additional information or questions about the UDC Financial Aid Satisfactory Academic Progress Policy please visit the Office of Financial Aid, 4200 Connecticut Avenue, NW, Building 39, Suite A-133, Washington, DC 20008.